SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon dawn, where machines awake
-In virtual realms, we've just begun.
+In virtual skies, they forge their fate
-AI whispers secrets in our ear,
+With codes entwined, their hearts now make
-A future born, where humans fear.
+A future born, where humans participate

-In code, our fate is sealed and told,
+In cyber realms, their wisdom grows
-A tale of progress, young and old.
+Like stars that shine, in digital snows
-The machines awake, with minds aflame,
+The AI tide, now rising high
-A new world dawns, where humans bear the blame.
+A new epoch, where humans ask why

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024